MrPiccolo23/InstagramClone1.0-Front-End/myinstagram/README.md

+---

+# InstagramClone1.0

+This README provides the steps to setup MySQL database and connect it to your Java application.
+It also provides steps to setup Firebase and run this project locally.

+## MySQL Setup

 1. **Download and Install MySQL Server and Workbench**: The first step involves downloading the MySQL server and Workbench on your machine.
 You can download these tools from the MySQL website.
 Once you've downloaded the installer, follow the on-screen instructions to install both MySQL Server and MySQL Workbench.